sami3ullah/news-aggregator/README.md

 # Improvements

 1. Integrate a sleep mechanism to handle rate-limiting errors.
+2. Write more unit tests + integration and end to end tests.